almightynassar/gm-tabletop-manager/README.md

  - Dice Roller: Save and configure your dice rolls.
 Set advantage, modifiers and Difficulty Class
  - Fictional Text Generator: Convert text into your favourite fantasy script such as Klingon or Hylian
- - Generate Names: Using Markov Chains, this script will generate random names in a chosen style
+ - Markov Names: Using Markov Chains, this script will generate random names in a chosen style
  - Generate Rumours: This generator creates a series of rumours based on a few rules
  - Generate Book/Tavern Title: This generator creates a series of titles based on a few rules
  - Monster Creator: Create a terrifying monster for your next campaign
+ - Item store: Browse and customise a local store, complete with virtual checkout
  - Database editor: Don't like the content?
 Edit your HTML5 local storage database to suit your world

 USAGE